Skip to content

 Note

-If you have stored your SSH key file with a non-default name or in a non-default location (somewhere else than ~/.ssh/id_<algorithm>), you must specify where ssh should look for the key using the -i option, e.g:
+If you have stored your SSH key or certificate file with a non-default name or in a non-default location (somewhere else than ~/.ssh/id_<algorithm> and ~/.ssh/id_<algorithm>-cert.pub), you must specify where ssh should look for the files using the -i option, e.g:

-The rest of this page assumes the key is stored in a default location using a standard name, so the -i flag is omitted.
+The rest of this page assumes the key and certificate are stored in a default location using standard naming, so the -i flag is omitted.
+Note that SSH certificates are required for connecting to Roihu only.

 To extract the tar archive at the same time, replace the cat command as: